EricSeynaeve/sispy/README.md

 When contacting the distributor, they provided me with some information on programming the hardware schedules.
 Using information + some reverse engineering (the doc obtained contained some errors), I managed to come up with a, IMHO, intuitive python library.

+## Dependencies

+Requires the pyusb library for working with the power switch through USB.
+The advantage of pyusb is that you don't have to worry which particular USB library is installed (libusb 0.1, libusb 1.0, libusbx, libusb-win32 or OpenUSB).

 ## Usage example

 Before running this example, make sure the power switch is connected to the computer.